menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Crow Agency has relatively fewer families with younger children, and/or college students.
 Combined, this makes Crow Agency a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Crow Agency doesn't have a public transportation system that people use for their commute.
+Crow Agency is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of people in Crow Agency with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.39% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Crow Agency is quite a bit lower than the national average among all cities of 21.84%: just 12.39% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Crow Agency in 2022 was $11,281, which is low income relative to Montana and the nation.
 This equates to an annual income of $45,124 for a family of four.
 Crow Agency also has one of the higher rates of people living in poverty in the nation, with 40.67% of its population below the federal poverty line.